 - Turn mixer on low to incorporate the powdered sugar with the cream cheese and butter.

-- Once you see no streaks of dry powdered sugar, cream mixture on medium high for one minute.
+Once you see no streaks of dry powdered sugar, beat mixture on medium high for one minute.

 - If the frosting is too runny, add more powdered sugar as needed.
 And if the frosting is too stiff, add a teaspoon of water or milk to thin it out.